felisity09/note-app/README.md

 Deployment:
 - [Vercel](https://vercel.com/)

-    This project is deployed on [Vercel](https://note-app-eight-zeta.vercel.app/).
+    This project is deployed at [the domain](https://note-app-eight-zeta.vercel.app/).
     Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details about deployment.

 ## Possible Improvement